 Commands may be run in the background by adding an '&' suffix.

-3.2.1.1 Understanding the 'Is' Command
+3.2.1.1 Understanding the Is Command

-The 'Is' command lists the contents of the current directory.
-A sample terminal output that results from running the 'Is' command is shown below:
+The ls command lists the contents of the current directory.
+A sample terminal output that results from running the ls command is shown in Figure 3.1 below.